 Drawing and painting also don’t require a lot of specialized materials.
 You can start with something as simple as a pencil and printer paper.
 Don’t be afraid to mess up; there is no wrong way to do art, and anything you create is your own expression.
 Start by drawing what you see or feel.
 Then try to get lost in the experience of recreating that on the paper.

 Aside from maintaining a hobby, one of the most important things recovering addicts can do to staying sober is to stay socially connected.
 Isolation can lead to depression, which can lead to relapse, so you want to stay in touch with the people in your life.

 Game nights provide a great way for you to do both of those things at the same time.

 Ask your friends if they’d like to start a board game night, or try to find one in your community.
 You may also want to look into joining a Dungeons and Dragons game in your area.
 The game has been making a comeback lately, and it provides some great opportunities for socializing and creative storytelling in the same space.

 Staying Sober With The Stop Drinking Expert

 Staying sober and learning to live a life without alcohol is one of the biggest challenges you’ll face.
-But it’s a journey that’s more than worth it, and staying sober with good hobbies can help you along the way.
+But it’s a journey that’s more than worth it.
+Staying sober with good hobbies can help you along the way.
 They’ll help you stay the course of sobriety and remind you all over again every day why this journey is so worth it.